RezaGhasemzadeh/RezaGhasemzadeh/README.md

 # Hi There!
 I'm Reza:

 ## 👨‍💻 About me:
-- 🎓 Education:  Computer Engineering Studend at Azad University Of Bojnourd
+- 🎓 Education:  Computer Engineering Student at Azad University Of Bojnourd
 - 🧠 Mathematics & Machine Learning Enthusiast
 - ☢️ Dangerous level of curiosity(Please be careful!⚠️)
 - 😍 Science & Technology lover